clare-abreu/ocean_temperature_microbes/data/README.md

 This folder contains the data used in Abreu & Dal Bello et al (Science Advances, 2023).
+Information on the datasets can be found the Methods section of the manuscript.

+Nicknames used for the datasets in the following files are:

+Linnaeus Microbial Observatory: # LMO

+ANT 28-5 cruise: # AOT

+TARA Oceans project: # TARA

+Pivers Island Coastal Observatory (PICO) site: # Ward

+Service d’Observation du Laboratoire Arago (SOLA) sampling station: # Med

+USC Microbial Observatory at the San Pedro Ocean Time-series station in the San Pedro Channel: # SPOT

+P15S GO-SHIP transect: # SPT

 The included files are: